 The essence of this is to make sure it doesn’t clog the pipes leading the waste to the septic tanks.
 It also stops the possibility of overwhelming the septic tank bacterial breakdown system as this may cause build-up and ultimate damage.

 The good thing is that the bacteria will manage the tiny waste pieces.
 So, the garbage disposal should work at a high ratio per minute and a high Hose power.
-This makes it easy to break down the wastes fast.
+This makes it easy to break down the waste fast.

 What Makes A Good Garbage Disposal Unit for The Septic System.